 Use Divisibility Rules

 Divisibility rules are shortcuts that help determine whether a number is divisible by another number without performing actual division.
-As an example, a number is divisible by 2 if its last digit is even, by 3 if the sum of its digits is divisible by 3, by 5 if its last digit is 0 or 5, and by 10 if its last digit is 0.
+Take this: a number is divisible by 2 if its last digit is even, by 3 if the sum of its digits is divisible by 3, by 5 if its last digit is 0 or 5, and by 10 if its last digit is 0.
 Applying these rules can significantly speed up the process of finding factors.
 When determining the factors of 180, knowing the divisibility rules for 2, 3, 5, 6, 9, and 10 can quickly narrow down the possibilities.

 Practice Prime Factorization

-make use of Factor Trees
+apply Factor Trees

 Not obvious, but once you see it — you'll see it everywhere.